cjkao/slickdart/README.md

 * [Live Sample](https://cjkao.github.io/slickdart)
 * examples in web/example folder

-Known constraint
+Known Constraint
 ========================
 * col-span (not tested)
-* using keyboard navigation on non-editable cell and goes out of viewport will not immediate update screen until it on editable area TODO
+* using keyboard navigation on non-editable cell and goes out of viewport will not immediate update screen until it on editable area

+TODO
 ========================